muhammadmueenarif/Linux-Desktop-Automation/readme.txt

 #then add key and set the key you want, like home key and set this script to run. next time when you will
 #hit home key, it will write current date and time in word
 #you can also use this in any other application like notepad, libreoffice, etc.

+Type bash script output in any desktop app
+You can use xdotool key Return to press enter. set the keyboard shortcut key and it will work in same way in all editors not only in ms word.

+#!/bin/bash

+sleep 1
+xdotool type "Hy Kashan from Bash Script"
+#this will press enter
+xdotool key Return
+xdotool type "This is from Kashan Moin"